payallenka/taskshare/README.md

 The system allows users to register, log in, manage their profiles, and create, manage, and track tasks.

+## Steps To Use It
+1. Clone the repository.
+2. Create a virtual environment and install the packages from the requiremnets.txt with the command as (pip install -r requirements.txt)
+3. Run the program by activating the server (the urls/APIs can be referenced from the urls.py file of the app's and project's urls.py file.

 ## Workflow Overview

 The workflow is divided into two main parts: